-Sandra Coliver joined the Open Society Justice Initiative, based in the New York office, in 2005 as the senior legal officer for freedom of information and expression.
+Sandra Coliver is senior team manager for freedom of information and expression with the Open Society Justice Initiative.
 Previously, she served as the director of the Center for Justice and Accountability, a San Francisco–based organization that works to deter torture and other severe human rights abuses by helping survivors hold persecutors legally accountable.
 For more than two decades, she has managed or participated in human rights and rule of law programs in Mongolia, Morocco, Southeast Asia, Southern Africa, Rwanda, Russia, and parts of Europe, including three years during which she was based in Bosnia.

 Coliver has also worked on international law reform for the UN High Commissioner for Human Rights, the Organization for Security and Cooperation in Europe, the International Crisis Group, and IFES, an NGO that promotes fair elections and accountable governments.